AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-54264-error-when-customer-tries-to-checkout-with-negotiable-quote.md

 ---
 title: 'ACSD-54264: Error when customer tries to checkout with negotiable quote'
 description: Apply the ACSD-54264 patch to fix the Adobe Commerce issue where an error message "You cannot update the requested attribute.
-Row ID:store_id" appears when a customer tries to check out with a negotiable quote from another store view.
+Row ID:store_id" appears when a customer tries to checkout with a negotiable quote from another store view.
 feature: B2B
 role: Admin, Developer
 ---
 # ACSD-54264: Error appears when customer tries to checkout with negotiable quote

 The ACSD-54264 patch fixes the issue where an error message *You cannot update the requested attribute.
-Row ID: store_id* appears when a customer tries to check out with a negotiable quote from another store view.
+Row ID: store_id* appears when a customer tries to checkout with a negotiable quote from another store view.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.42 is installed.
 The patch ID is ACSD-54264.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions